 How posted rates are used to increase early repayment penalties

 Posted rates are also used to calculate potentially devastating penalties.
 If you need to refinance a mortgage, posted rates become a significant factor in calculating your refinance penalty.

-Refinance penalties are typically calculated as the greater of three months interest, or, the more likely culprit, what is known as the Interest Rate Differential (IRD).
-The IRD is a complicated calculation, and often not a transparent one.
-Banks often mask how it is calculated, but it is supposed to capture the difference in the interest payable on your existing mortgage versus that payable on a replacement mortgage.
+Refinance penalties are typically calculated as either three months interest or the Interest Rate Differential (IRD).
+Which ever indicator is greater is the one that’s used, which is generally the IRD.
+Banks often hide how the IRD is calculated, but it’s supposed to capture the difference in the interest payable on your existing mortgage versus that payable on a replacement mortgage.

-When a lender with only one set of mortgage rates, such as ING, calculates the IRD penalty, their calculation is more straightforward, as they only have one set of rates.
+When a lender with only one set of mortgage rates, such as Tangerine, calculates the IRD penalty, their calculation is more straightforward, as they only have one set of rates.

 When calculating the IRD penalty with a lender who uses two sets of rates, the formula becomes more complicated.